Myopia Management in Bryan

-The The Myopia Control Center at Peters Family Eyecare currently offers several different customized treatment options to slow the progression of myopia.
+The Peters Family Eyecare currently offers several different customized treatment options to slow the progression of myopia.
 Our doctors work closely with each family and customize treatment programs for every child based on their unique needs.

 Patients are carefully monitored by Dr. Peters and reviewed every 6-12 months to assess the efficacy of the chosen treatment modality.

-Because we stay on the forefront of the latest research, you can be sure that The Myopia Control Center at Peters Family Eyecare is maximizing the chances of your child’s success.
+Because we stay on the forefront of the latest research, you can be sure that Peters Family Eyecare is maximizing the chances of your child’s success.